-“U want to take Rivers' economy”: Hilda Dokubo slams Tinubu’s State of Emergency
+“U want to take Rivers' economy”: Hilda Dokubo slams Tinubu’s state of emergency

 The declaration suspended the governor, his deputy, and the Assembly for six months, while federal authorities took control to prevent further deterioration of the situation.

-In a picture uploaded on her social media timeline, Mrs Dokubo characterised the declaration as ''shameless''.
+In a picture uploaded on her social media timeline, Hilda Dokubo characterised the declaration as ''shameless''.

-The veteran actress claimed that the president was interested in capturing the economy soul of Rivers state.
+The veteran actress claimed that the president was interested in capturing the economic soul of Rivers state.

 In her caption, she wrote: